fact-sealevel/bamber19-icesheets/README.md

 This application can run on emissions-projected climate data.
 For example, you can use the output `climate.nc` file from the [fair model container](https://github.com/stcaf-org/fair-temperature).
 Additional input data is located in this repository.

-There are multiple options for running application.
-You can clone the repository and run the progrogram in a Docker container built from the provided `Dockerfile`.
+There are multiple ways to run the application.
+You can clone the repository and run the program in a Docker container built from the provided `Dockerfile` or using `uv`.
 Alternatively, you can run the scripts that are hosted remotely on GitHub using `uvx --from`.

+### Setup
-If you clone the directory, make sure that the data directory is in the root directory.
-Before running the application, the directory structure should look something like:
+If you clone the directory, make sure that the data sub-directory is in the root directory.
-├── bamber19-icesheets/
-│   ├── data/
-│       └── input/
-│       └── output/
-├── src/
-├── pyproject.toml
-└── README.md

 ```shell
 git clone git@github.com:e-marshall/bamber19-icesheets.git
 ```
-Create a new directory and download the required input data to prepare for the run:
+If you don't clone the repository, create a new directory and from here, create download the necessary data to prepare for the run.
 ```shell
 # Input data we will pass to the container
 mkdir -p ./data/input